James H. Howard

 Howard spent a few more weeks visiting an uncle in California and then returned to St. Louis where he sent a letter to the Army Air Force to accept their offer.
 On January 31, 1943, he traveled back to California to become an officer in the U.S. Army's Fourth Air Force.

 Captain Howard was given his choice of two aircraft and spent his first weeks learning the fly the newer twin-engine, twin-tailed P-38 that was becoming a hot, new fighter for the U.S.A.A.F. in both Europe and the Pacific.
 Despite misgivings about the P-38, it afforded Howard a little more head-room for his 6-foot, 2-inch frame than the P-39.
 It was also supposedly the Army's hottest new fighter, having proven itself in North Africa.
 Since Operation Torch had been launched two months earlier Virgil Smith became the first P-38 ace on December 12 with five victories in fourteen days, with three other pilots close behind, each with four victories in less than two months.
-In the Pacific Tommy Lynch, who had got his first kills in the P-39, become an ace in December with two kills in the P-38, and in the two-week period from December 27, 1942 until the following January 8, Dick Bong had also become Lightening Ace.
+In the Pacific Tommy Lynch, who had got his first kills in the P-39, become an ace in December with two kills in the P-38, and in the two-week period from December 27, 1942, until the following January 8, Dick Bong had also become Lightning Ace.

 Captain Howard's future took a dramatic turn during the Spring when he was offered command of the 356th Squadron of the 354th Fighter Group which was training with P-39s at Santa Rosa.
 The squadron had lost its commander earlier in the year when he was killed in a training accident, following which morale had sunk badly for lack of consistent leadership.
-Rebuilding that squadron in an otherwise exemplary fighter group called for the kind of leadership that was almost innate in Howard, and skills which had certainly prospered under Claire Chennault.
+Rebuilding that squadron in an otherwise exemplary fighter group called for the kind of leadership that was almost innate in Howard, and skills that had certainly prospered under Claire Chennault.
 On June 2 the 354th Fighter Group transferred to Portland, Oregon, where Howard quickly motivated his young pilots into becoming the premier squadron in a group that expected to see combat before the year was out.

 Late in September Captain Howard and the other men of the 354th Fighter Group were granted brief leaves before deployment.
 Howard returned to St. Louis to visit with his family, hoping to return to Portland to find his squadron with orders for duty in Asia or the Pacific theater.
 Two surprises greeted him upon his return.
 The first of these was a welcome promotion to the rank of major.
 The second was not quite so welcome.
-Major Howard learned that the group, rather than going west to fight Japanese, would be deployed east to fight the Germans.
-Pilots and ground crews traveled by train to New Jersey where they boarded a troop ship bound for England.
+Major Howard learned that the group, rather than going west to fight the Japanese, would be deployed east to fight the Germans.
+Pilots and ground crews traveled by train to New Jersey where they boarded a troopship bound for England.
 Their aircraft were to be assigned upon their arrival there, where they were to become the first combat element of the Ninth Air Force.

 The Ninth Air Force itself was neither new nor tested.
 In June 1942 Major General Lewis Brereton brought a dozen B-17s from India to Egypt to establish the Middle East Air Force in support of the British 8th Army in combat against Erwin Rommel's Afrika Corps.
 Four days after the Allies launched Operation Torch on November 8, the USAMEAF was re-designated the Ninth Air Force.
 Despite a small inventory of battle-damaged B-24s and a few fighters, the Ninth Air Force successfully accomplished its mission in support of the Allied invasion, and then in support of the invasion of Sicily and Italy.
 On August 1, 1943, the Ninth Air Force made history with the low-level raid on the oil refineries at Ploesti, Rumania, during which five airmen earned Medals of Honor.
 (Four of the five award recipients came from three squadrons detached from the Eighth Air Force for the Ploesti mission, but the fifth, John Kane, went on to become a Ninth Air Force legend.)